neurodevs/node-lsl/README.md

 # node-lsl
 Lab Streaming Layer (LSL) for synchronized streaming of multi-modal, time-series data over a network

-Developed and tested on MacOS
+This package was developed and tested on a MacOS system with an M2 chip.
+There are known issues with different OS architectures.

 ## Installation